About HEAD Nepal

 What We Do

 Head Nepal basically intends to work for all kinds of persons with disabilities in Humla district as far as its resources favor.
 We conduct different support services, vocational/educational training, awareness/sensitization programs etc. throughout the year for different kinds of persons with disabilities with different age group.
-However currently our major focus remains on providing education/training to the blind and partially sighted children in Humla.
+However currently our major focus remains on providing education/training to the blind and partially sighted and physically disabled children in Humla.
 The following are some of the major works that we are undertaking at the moment:

 - The Head Mobile Blind School had been set up in 2011 for children with visual impairment and runned for a year providing basic training to the children throughout different 8 VDCs of Humla district